Michael Stone (criminal): Suspect in 1976 murder

 Police suspect Stone of having killed Francis Jegou, who was found stabbed to death in a park in Maidstone in 1976.
 Jegou was a 65-year-old Guernsey man who was a former special constable.
 The motive for the murder appeared to be robbery, since Jegou always carried around large amounts of cash yet only had £3 on him when his body was discovered.
 He died from multiple stab wounds to the stomach and of head injuries inflicted by being kicked repeatedly.
 His body was discovered near Maidstone East railway station, very close to the Stone family home at the time, and very close to the probation hostel Stone was then staying in.
-Stone later told a psychiatrist that he was responsible for the robbery and murder of Jegou.
+Stone allegedly later told a psychiatrist that he was responsible for the robbery and murder of Jegou.

 Stone was a suspect and was questioned about the crime in the aftermath, and he was again questioned about the murder immediately before being charged with the Russell killings in 1997.
 At the time of Jegou's murder, police announced that they wanted to speak to four youths who they thought could have seen Jegou or his murderer.
-Stone was 16 at the time, and an established prolific offender.
+Stone was 16 at the time, and a prolific offender.
 Stone has been known to attack policemen.
 In 1983 he stabbed a man then attacked and almost blinded an officer, for which he received a four-and-a-half-year sentence.

 Stone's sister Barbara, who has always protested her brother's innocence of the Russell murders, said in 1998 that she believed he had indeed killed Jegou, stating: "I don't think he killed Lin and Megan Russell.
 But I do think he did that murder when he was younger."
 Explaining, she commented: "When I was about 14 Mick came up to me with a knife in a sheath.
 He said I was to hide it for him and I buried it.
 At the time I was just a kid and did what my big brother told me.
 Years later he said he knew something about the murder.
 I knew he was up to no good.
 The killing was his style – it was done by two or more people and Mick never acted alone.
 It would have been done to get money and, again, that's something he'd have done."

-Killing of lover

-Stone is known to have accidentally killed his same-sex partner by injecting him with too much heroin, causing an overdose.

-Links to other historical murders
+Links to other deaths

-Stone was also questioned about the death of a friend who inexplicably fell under a London Tube train as he stood next to Stone.
+Stone is known to have accidentally killed his partner by injecting him with too much heroin, causing an overdose.
+Police also questioned him about the death of a friend who fell under a London Tube train as he stood next to Stone.
 Stone later boasted of pushing the man underneath the train.
-He was also initially questioned on the murder of 64-year-old Mary Town, who was found dead in a disused warehouse in Maidstone in 1977, although another man was later convicted of the murder.
+He was also initially questioned regarding the murder of 64-year-old Mary Town, who was found dead in a disused warehouse in Maidstone in 1977, although another man was later convicted of the murder.